rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 Publiceringsdatum<br>

 ## Abstract
-First internship project, Installation of Proxmox on an Asus PN64 ax210NGW (NUC/Mini-PC). <br>
+First project in a series of projects during our internship at SMHI (The Swedish Meteorological and Hydrological Institute), Installation of Proxmox on an Asus PN64 ax210NGW (NUC/Mini-PC). <br>
 <br>

 ## Table of Contents